 The sheep at Latitude Festival look like magic sheep from a different land.
 They wander freely around the famous Latitude sign while all the festivalgoers coo over them and take photos, just like I did.

-3. The awesome line up
+3. There’s an awesome line up

 4. The woods are magical

-Go exploring and you’ll find little sheds as performance spaces dotted throughout the forest.
+Go exploring at Latitude Festival and you’ll find little sheds as performance spaces dotted throughout the forest.
 The best ones can be difficult to get in to and when you do they’re boiling, so just stick to the magical woods around – this way you can also tune your ears into the different talks too.
 They’re so pretty at night.